 It’s that time again!
 Each year the beautiful cherry blossom trees bloom — and so do the crowds of area residents and tourist who come from all over the world to see our nation’s capital all dressed up “pretty in pink.”
 The trees are the main attraction of the National Cherry Blossom Festival, an annual three-week celebration in Washington, DC.
 The multi-event celebration commemorates the blooming of the trees, the arrival of spring, and friendship between the United States and Japan, which gave the us 3,000 cherry trees in 1912 to plant in DC.

-This year, peak bloom for the trees is expected to be between March 18 to March 23 (barring any sudden weather changes).
-This time partially overlaps with Easter week, which is also Spring Break for many area schools, so you can expect the flower’s fans to be out in full force in DC!
-The Tidal Basin, especially the areas right by the Jefferson Memorial and the Washington Monument, will be very busy and crowded, likely more so than in previous years.
+This year, peak bloom for the trees is expected to be in the first week of April (barring any sudden weather changes).
+The Tidal Basin, especially the areas right by the Jefferson Memorial and the Washington Monument, will be very busy and crowded, as usual.

 If you can get there early, it’s quite a lovely sight.
 But if you can’t do so, or you just really don’t want to deal with the crowds, here are some other options to see the pretty petals:

 Hains Point area of East Potomac Park, Washington, DC: This is still right in downtown DC but tends to be a bit quieter and offers better parking options.
 The cherry blossoms are right along the water, and the park also has nice walking paths, picnic tables, restrooms, and a playground.